Tanuki/tanuki.py/docs_pages.md

 2. **Capture Behavioural Nuances:** Make sure that the LLM respects the edge cases and nuances stipulated by your test.
 3. **Develop Iteratively:** Refine and update the behavior of the tanuki-patched function by declaring the desired behaviour as tests.

-Unlike traditional TDD, where the objective is to write code that passes the test, TDA flips the script: **tests do not fail**.
-Their existence and the form they take are sufficient for LLMs to align themselves with the expected behavior.

 TDA offers a lean yet robust methodology for grafting machine learning onto existing or new Python codebases.
 It combines the preventive virtues of TDD while addressing the specific challenges posed by the dynamism of LLMs.
+The align statements existence and the form they take are sufficient for LLMs to align themselves with the expected behavior.

-You can also make complex align statements with pydantic objects
+It is easy to also make complex align statements with pydantic objects

 ```python
 class Tweet(BaseModel):